nodiscc/user.js/README.md

 <!-- BEGIN PROBLEMS-LIMITATIONS -->
 * Disabling resource timing API breaks some DDoS protection pages (Cloudflare)
-* Web Audio API is required for Unity web player/games
 * Disabling clipboard operations will break legitimate JS-based "copy to clipboard" functionality
 * Enabling Mixed Display Content blocking can prevent images/styles... from loading properly when connection to the website is only partially secured
 * Disabling nonessential protocols breaks all interaction with custom protocols such as mailto:, irc:, magnet: ... and breaks opening third-party mail/messaging/torrent/... clients when clicking on links with these protocols